Dog Collars

 • Has a steep learning curve

-2. Bousnic Dog Collar To Prevent Hair Loss
+2. Bousnic Dog Collar

-Bousnic may not come with the bells and whistles of Dogtra, but it has a fair amount of oomph factor dog owners need to train their dogs.
+Bousnic may not come with the bells and whistles of Dogtra, but it has a fair amount of oomph factor that dog owners need to train their dogs.
 The collars are nylon.
 However, they aren’t rigid enough to cause hair fall.

 Not Cheap Nylon